-If third-party or document review is not possible, written family certification of estimated apparatus costs for the upcoming 12 months.
+If third-party verification is not possible, written family certification of estimated apparatus costs for the upcoming 12 months.

-In addition, the PHA must verify that:
+In addition, PHAs must verify that:

 - The family member for whom the expense is incurred is a person with disabilities (as described in 7-II.F above). - The expense permits a family member, or members, to work (as described in 6-II.E.). - The expense is not reimbursed from another source (as described in 6-II.E.).